blue-luke/serverless-tutorial/README.md

 $ npm install
 ```

+## Blockers

+When returning to the codebase a day later, despite having made no changes, the site cannot be reached.
+Renaming the table then rebuilding everything worked once, but stoppped working when I ran npx sst start ie the Live lambda Dev environment.

 ## How to use

 To see the server in action, visit https://u1681lwyw2.execute-api.us-east-1.amazonaws.com/visit?name=[yourname] , having replaced [yourname] with your name.
 Try and use as unique a name as possible.
 Upon refreshing/revisiting, the tally for your name will increase by one.